Non-Resident Fishing License Cost – Visitor Angler Fees

 Importance of Fishing License Fees for Conservation

-fishing license funds conservation
+Michigan fishing license revenue supporting fisheries conservation

 Contact Information for License Inquiries

-fishing license contact information
+Michigan DNR fishing license contact information

 Frequently Asked Questions

-Can Non-Residents Fish Without a License in Michigan?
+Can nonresidents fish without a license in Michigan?

 Conclusion